Frequently Asked Questions

-- When should I study abroad?
+- When should I go abroad?

 All of our programs have a class standing requirement.
 Most programs require sophomore or junior standing.
 If you have transfer credit, it will be considered in determining your class standing.

-In order to give yourself time to research, select, and apply to a program we recommend that you begin planning your study abroad experience a year in advance.
-Application deadlines are typically early in the semester prior to the term you intend to study abroad.
+In order to give yourself time to research, select, and apply to a program we recommend that you begin planning your education abroad experience a year in advance.
+Application deadlines are typically early in the semester prior to the term you intend to go abroad.
 That said, admissions is rolling for most programs, so it’s in your best interest to apply early (over summer or winter breaks).
 For more information on specific program deadlines click here.

 Note: some scholarship deadlines precede program deadlines; planning early will enable you to apply for more scholarships!